ProfessorManhattan/Ansible-Role-Snapd/CONTRIBUTING.md

     state: present
 ```

-If there are dependencies that are specific to a certain OS, then the dependency variable should be titled `androidstudio_dependencies_os_family`.
+If there are dependencies that are specific to a certain OS, then the dependency variable should be titled `snapd_dependencies_os_family`.
 For Android Studio, a Fedora-specific dependency list should be named `androidstudio_dependencies_fedora`.
 In practice, this would look like:

 ```yaml
 - name: "Ensure app_name's dependencies are installed (Fedora)"